DevXT-LLC/ezlocalai/README.md

 - Voice models are **never unloaded** after requests (no lazy load/unload cycle)
 - LLM models are still lazy-loaded as needed
 - Ideal for a secondary server with a dedicated GPU for voice processing

+`TTS_N_PARALLEL` and `STT_N_PARALLEL` control how many separate local voice model instances are available.
+In voice server mode, or when `LAZY_LOAD_VOICE=false`, ezlocalai warm-loads that many resident instances and reports that capacity to the router.
+With lazy voice loading, the same values cap how many transient local TTS/STT instances may run at once.

 ### Voice Passthrough Mode (`VOICE_SERVER=<url>`)